kushal-10/inventory-dynamics/docs/joss/paper.md

 single_controller.predict(current_inventory=10)
 ```

-## Further controllers
+## Additional controllers

 In addition to the neural network control method, single-sourcing dynamics can also be managed using a traditional base-stock controller [@arrow1951optimal; @scarf1958inventory]. `idinn` provides such a controller in the `BaseStockController` class.

-The example below demonstrates how to initialize, train, and evaluate a base-stock controller using the same single-sourcing model.

-To solve dual-sourcing problems, we use the `DualSourcingModel` and `DualSourcingNeuralController` classes.
+To solve dual-sourcing problems with neural networks, we use the `DualSourcingModel` and `DualSourcingNeuralController` classes.
 Dual-sourcing dynamics can also be managed using capped dual index [@sun2019robust] and dynamic programming controllers.
-These methods offer valuable baselines for comparison.

 # Acknowledgements